FizaAslam1/EDA-and-DataPreprocessing/README.md

 The dataset is freely available from Kaggle Titanic Competition and includes information like passenger name, age, sex, ticket class, fare, and survival status.

+covid19 dataset is also from kaggle and include large amount of data of different countries recovered and deaath ratio
 ---

 📌 Future Work